Save water

 Tip 1Turn off the tap whilst brushing your teeth and shaving

-Did you know?
-Turning the tap off while brushing your teeth can save as much as 10 litres of water a day and up to 3,700 litres of water per person per year.
+Turning the tap off while brushing your teeth can save as much as 10 litres of water a day and around 3,700 litres of water per person per year.
+Use a plug when washing or shaving to stop wasting water down the drain.

-Did you know?
 In a year, a family of four could flush the toilet over 10,000 times.
-That’s about 60,000 litres of water – enough to fill 830 standard baths!
+That’s about 60,000 litres of water, or enough to fill 830 standard baths!
+Remember to only flush the three ‘Ps’ – pee, poo and toilet paper – to avoid blocking drains and causing damage to your home.

 Tip 4Make sure your toilet is not leaking

-Did you know?
-Water can leak from the cistern into the toilet bowl without you even knowing.
-This can waste between 215 and 400 litres every day!
+Water leaking from the cistern into the toilet bowl can waste between 215 and 400 litres every day!
+So, if your loo is leaking, get it fixed as soon as possible.

 In your kitchen